codebydant/pointcloudToTXT/README.md

 convert a pcl point cloud into txt format

 ----------------------
-This program convert a point cloud into .txt file Support the next extension:
+This program convert a point cloud into .txt file  <br />
+Support the next extension:

 * PCD